Fight Your Ticket Online

 Louisiana Fines and Penalties

 Drivers who fail to dismiss traffic tickets in Louisiana and those who want to settle from the beginning, need to pay traffic fines to the court that issued their citations.
 Driving fines and fees may vary depending on the severity of the committed offenses.
 The fines and fees may amount anywhere between $70 for minor violations such as no seat belt fastened while driving a motor vehicle and $622.50 for wireless texting while driving.
 Traffic tickets payments may not be required for certain offenses such as driving while impaired (DWI).
 Instead, you will be required to appear in person at the court that issued your citation.
+If you wish to avoid these penalties, it is essential that you hire an attorney who can help you prove your innocence.
+These attorneys are experts in traffic ticket defense and can usually be found quickly online.

 Points in Louisiana